garlic0x1/mx-proxy/README.md

 # GTK frontend

-This is the best looking frontend, but still has some missing features.
+This is the best looking frontend and it has the most features.

 ```bash
 make gtk